Wage rate requirements for visas

 To qualify for this visa, you need to:

-• currently be paid at least NZD$28.25 an hour (or the equivalent salary)
+• currently be paid at least NZD $28.25 an hour (or the equivalent salary)

 • been paid at least the care workforce sector wage rate during that time.

-Table 3: Care workforce sector agreement wage rates
+Table 3: Care workforce sector agreement wage rates from 1 July 2022

-Date range From 1 July 2022 (in NZD)
+Date range Wage rate from 1 July 2022 (in NZD)

 From 1 July 2022 $28.25